-In the event of a death in the immediate family of an employee, the employee shall, upon request, be granted up to three (3) days bereavement leave with pay without charge to his/hertheir accumulated sick leave credits or vacation eligibility.
+In the event of a death in the immediate family of an employee, the employee shall, upon request be granted up to three (3) days bereavement leave with pay without charge to his/her accumulated sick leave credits or vacation eligibility.
 The City Manager may grant an additional three (3) days bereavement leave upon request which shall be charged against the employee's accumulated sick leave credits in cases where extensive travel is required to attend the funeral.

-For the purposes of this Section, the immediate family shall be restricted to the employees"s parents, spouse, registered domestic partner, child, step child, brother, sister, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparent, and grandchild-parents, spouse, registered domestic partner, child (child as defined as biological, step, foster, or adopted child; a legal ward; child of domestic partner; a child to whom the employee stands in loco parentis), legal dependent, brother, sister, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparent, and grandchild.
+For the purposes of this Section, the immediate family shall be restricted to the employee's parents, spouse, registered domestic partner, child, step child, brother, sister, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparent, and grandchild.